survivejs/react-book/manuscript/01_webpack_compared.md

 ![webpack](images/webpack.png)

 You could say webpack takes a more monolithic approach than Browserify.
 You simply get more out of the box.
 Webpack extends `require` and allows you to customize its behavior using loaders.
 You can load arbitary content through this mechanism.
 This applies also to CSS files (`@import`).
-Webpack also provides plugins for tasks, such as minifying, localization, hot loading and such.
+Webpack also provides plugins for tasks, such as minifying, localization, hot loading etc.

 All of this is based on configuration.
 Here is a sample configuration adapted from [the official webpack tutorial](http://webpack.github.io/docs/tutorials/getting-started/):